Daviedavie100/Data_wrangling-and-Analysis/README.md

 - Step 5: Analyzing, and visualizing data
 - Step 6: Reporting

-## What Software Do I Need?

-The entirety of this project can be completed inside the Udacity classroom on the Project Workspace: Complete and Submit Project page using the Jupyter Notebook provided there.
-(Note: This Project Workspace may not be available in all versions of this project, in which case you should follow the directions below.)

-If you want to work outside of the Udacity classroom, the following software requirements apply:

-You need to be able to work in a Jupyter Notebook on your computer.
-Please revisit our Jupyter Notebook and Anaconda tutorials earlier in the Nanodegree program for installation instructions.
-The following packages (libraries) need to be installed.
-You can install these packages via conda or pip.
-Please revisit our Anaconda tutorial earlier in the Nanodegree program for package installation instructions.
-- pandas
-- NumPy
-- requests
-- tweepy
-- json

-### The Data
+## The Data

-In this project, you will work on the following three datasets.
+There are three different types of data for this project, each with different data format.

 1. Enhanced Twitter Archive

 The WeRateDogs Twitter archive contains basic tweet data for all 5000+ of their tweets, but not everything.
-One column the archive does contain though: each tweet's text, which I used to extract rating, dog name, and dog "stage" (i.e. doggo, floofer, pupper, and puppo) to make this Twitter archive "enhanced."
-Of the 5000+ tweets, I have filtered for tweets with ratings only (there are 2356).
-I extracted this data programmatically, but I didn't do a very good job.
-The ratings probably aren't all correct.
-Same goes for the dog names and probably dog stages (see below for more information on these) too.
-You'll need to assess and clean these columns if you want to use them for analysis and visualization

 2. Additional Data via the Twitter API

-Back to the basic-ness of Twitter archives: retweet count and favorite count are two of the notable column omissions.
-Fortunately, this additional data can be gathered by anyone from Twitter's API.
-Well, "anyone" who has access to data for the 3000 most recent tweets, at least.
-But you, because you have the WeRateDogs Twitter archive and specifically the tweet IDs within it, can gather this data for all 5000+.
-And guess what?
-You're going to query Twitter's API to gather this valuable data.
+The additional data to be gathered and contains retweet count and favorite count, which are the two of the notable column missing from the twitter archive data.
+The data is queried using tweepy, which ias a Twitter's API to gather this valuable data.

 3. Image Predictions File

-One more cool thing: I ran every image in the WeRateDogs Twitter archive through a neural network that can classify breeds of dogs.
-The results: a table full of image predictions (the top three only) alongside each tweet ID, image URL, and the image number that corresponded to the most confident prediction (numbered 1 to 4 since tweets can have up to four images).
+The file contains tweet ID, image URL, and the image number that corresponded to the most confident prediction (numbered 1 to 4 since tweets can have up to four images)

 ## Step 1: Gathering Data